Coffee Chemistry: 6 Mind-Blowing Secrets From Bean to Brew

 Coffee Bean Chemistry: From Green to Brown

 Coffee is one of the most widely consumed beverages in the world, with millions of people starting their day with a freshly brewed cup.
-But have you ever wondered about the complex chemistry within those humble coffee beans?
+But have you ever wondered about the complex Coffee chemistry within those humble coffee beans?
 From their vibrant green origins to the rich, complex flavors that develop during roasting, the journey of the coffee bean is a fascinating scientific story.

 When coffee beans are first harvested, they are green in color and possess a vastly different chemical composition than the coffee we know and love.
 These green, unroasted beans are the starting point for the coffee-making process, and understanding their chemistry is the key to unlocking the secrets of the final product.